LemmenAid/coastal-gardens/README.md

 ***

-### Templates I have used for inspiration and creating my readme-file:
+### Templates I have used for inspiration and creating my readme.md and my testing.md:

 I have used several readme file as inspiration to write this readme: